 You don’t legally have to take a deposit (which many landlords don’t realise), and many [stupid] landlords don’t.
 But I’d highly recommend taking one.

 Landlords typically take one months’ worth of rent as a deposit, or one and a half months’ rent if the property is furnished, or if the tenant has pets.

 If you take a deposit, you will be must legally comply with the tenancy deposit legislation (which is also covered in the link I provide in the landlord legal obligations section below).

 This blog post may seem like a chaotic and unorganised list of cautions, but there is some strategy in my ordering.
 But it’s not ordered by importance, because if it was, this might have ended up at the top of the pile.

 Landlords, even the experienced ones, often under appreciate the value and importance in finding good tenants.

 New landlords are often like headless chickens, in the sense that they’ll do whatever they can to find any ol’ tenant as quickly as possible to reduce the vacancy period.
 In theory, yes, it makes sense, because a vacant property is costly.
-However, in practise, compromising the quality of tenant to reduce void time can definitely be more expensive.
+However, in practise, compromising the quality of the tenant to reduce void time can definitely be more expensive.
 For example, leaving a property empty for 2 weeks longer than anticipated because you didn’t receive interest from the right applicant sooner is almost always cheaper than rushing into a deal with an unsavoury tenant who may cause havoc down the road.

 My advice is, don’t stop looking for a tenant until you’re confident you’ve caught a good one.
 If that means prolonging your vacant period, then so be it.
 Be diligent, and thoroughly reference your tenancy applicants.
 Referencing is key.